 (2) PI Furlanetto has recently constructed a set of simple models of galaxy formation during the Cosmic Dawn, constrained by existing galaxy observations (Sun & Furlanetto 2016, Mirocha et al. 2016).
 But these observations have not yet probed the faintest galaxies, which both dominate the star formation budget and are most likely to host exotic processes.
 Together with Co-PI Robertson, Furlanetto will develop a comprehensive semi-analytic framework to model these galaxies, validated by Robertson’s numerical simulations.

-(3) PP
+(3) Co-PI Oh will develop models of the circumgalactic medium of proto-galaxies, to better understand and place theoretical priors on the most uncertain parameters in reionization: the escape fraction of ionizing and Ly-alpha photons.
+In conjunction with Co-PI Robertson, he will devise multi-wavelength observational tests.

 (4) In collaboration with the entire team, Furlanetto will use the theoretical model to develop a flexible statistical framework for interpreting 21-cm data in combination with complementary astrophysical measurements (especially galaxies) in order to extract the best constraints on early galaxy populations (analogous to Mirocha et al. 2016).